Healthy Homes Assessment Waterloo

 Home Assessments Waterloo for Rental Properties

-There are a variety of concerns to check during a house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are numerous concerns to be able to examine during an house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-• Do you think the ceiling insulation need replacement or topping?
+• Does the ceiling insulation need replacement or topping?

-• Are there enough drainage and stopping of draughts?
+• Are there enough drainage and draught-stopping?

 • Does the home have sufficient ventilation including extractor fans?